frason/CareTeamV2/healthagen-v1_project/README.md

 ```shell
 brew install rbenv ruby-build
 ```
-Optional: If you have RVM installed, or previously installed rbenv, run these two lines to remove them before installing rbenv.
+Note: If you have RVM installed, or previously installed rbenv, run these two lines to remove them before installing rbenv.

 ```shell
 rvm implode